Jin Xian (footballer)

-Jin Xian (金贤; Korean: 김현; born 11 July 1991) is a Chinese footballer of Korean descent who currently plays for China League Two side Yanbian Beiguo.
+Jin Xian (金贤; Korean: 김현; born 11 July 1991) is a Chinese footballer who currently plays for China League Two side Yanbian Beiguo.

 Club career

 Jin Xian started his professional football career in 2011 when he was promoted to Yanbian FC's first squad.
 On 30 October 2016, Jin made his Super League debut in the first match of 2016 season against Hangzhou Greentown.

 On 9 January 2018, Jin transferred to China League Two side Yanbian Beiguo.

 Career statistics

 Statistics accurate as of match played 12 October 2019.